natemc/qicq/README.md

 auto c = t(1,"abc");               // tuple<int,const char*>
 ```

+Currently, vecs are supported wherever it makes sense.
 Indexing, arithmetic, and relational operators support dicts.
 Most of the functions implemented so far also support dicts:

 ```
 cout << group/d(s/each/v("abcdefghijklmnopqrst"),